vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 literature and a short survey of their evolution may help to clarify the texṭ

-Discussing the function of the brahma´n  priest, the Kauṣītaki Brāhmaṇa
+Discussing the function of the brahmán  priest, the Kauṣītaki Brāhmaṇa

 teaches: